caslabs/caslabs.github.io/essays/natural-and-artificial.md

 ### VI.
 Comparative Analysis:

-Provide a comparative analysis between traditional teaching methods and AI-enhanced approaches in the context of software engineering education.
-Consider aspects like engagement, knowledge retention, and practical skill development.

 One key difference between traditional teaching and AI-enhanced teaching is the usability between them.
 What I love about AI-based technologies, is that they're mostly active 24/7.
 They respond to you anytime and anywhere without question, and you're free to ask without being critiqued or judged on what you say.
 AI-enhanced provides substantial opportunities for accessibility.
 In terms of knowledge retention, AI-based technologies, if prompt correctly, give you a more personalized learning experience than what traditional teaching could offer.
 For instance, I would often let ChatGPT give me more questions than solutions, such that I could engage critically akin to Socratic dialogues.
 However, I do admire some aspects of the traditional teaching methods, such as physical engagement with the material, and not being bounded by screen and keyboard.

 ### VII.
 Future Considerations: